Homesteading

 Chickens

-A practical guide to choosing a first flock size without overcommitting on feed, coop space, or daily work.
+A practical, beginner-first guide to choosing a first flock size without overcommitting on coop space, feed, chores, or your actual week.

 Budgeting